In this previous post we saw how to use PWM outputs to simulate an analog voltage output.

-There are several mechanisms we can employ to improve the response of our PWM, so that it better approximates a true analog signal.
+There are several mechanisms we can use to improve the response of our PWM, so that it better approximates a true analog signal.
 One of the simplest is to use a low-pass filter to “smooth” the signal.

-Incorporating a low-pass filter
+Incorporating a Low-Pass Filter

 We must observe that the produced signal has two relevant parameters.

-- Response time: The time it takes for the signal to reach steady state (a certain percentage of the desired signal)
+- Response time: The time it takes for the signal to reach the steady state (a certain percentage of the desired signal)

 - Ripple: The small oscillation that remains after the filter.